 To those not accustomed to the Scottish tradition, Robert Burns Night might seem an odd thing.
-In the middle of the cold, dark, long winter, Scots (and many non-Scots with Scottish ancestry) come together to read the poetry of Robert “Rabbie” Burns, enjoy some traditional music, and eat a meal of soup, haggis, neeps, and tatties.
+In the middle of the cold, dark, long winter, Scots (and many non-Scots with Scottish ancestry) come together on January 25th to read the poetry of Robert “Rabbie” Burns, enjoy some traditional music, and eat a meal of soup, haggis, neeps, and tatties.
 And of course, there's whisky.

 In describing it to the unfamiliar, the initial reaction is often a puzzled look and a questioning, “Really?”
 Many are even more surprised to learn that Burns Night celebrations are carried out each year in more than 100 countries around the world.

 Not a lot of long-dead poets are celebrated so extensively – so in this post, we'll take a closer look at the history of Burns Night Suppers and the way they're celebrated.

 Robert Burns was a Scottish poet who lived from 1759 to 1796.
 Though he died at just 37, his work is celebrated worldwide and he's widely regarded as the national poet of Scotland.

 In his brief time on the planet, he compiled folk songs from around Scotland while also composing many of his own new songs and poems.
 If you've ever heard “Auld Lang Syne”, you've heard his work.
 He's also well-know for “A Red, Red Rose”, “To a Mouse”, and “Tam o'Shanter” – among many, many others.

 Though it's hard to completely explain why Burns has captured the interest of so many for so long, a big part of it is no doubt due to his way of using small, everyday things to convey big, universal ideas.
 He was also a champion of the Scots language in spite of the fact that it wasn't a particularly fashionable choice.

 The Influence of Robert Burns